Financial Crimes Compliance

 Corporate Counsel, September 30, 2019Colleges and universities must recognize the risk of potential corruption in their admissions process, and build intelligent controls to guard against fraud.
 Lewis Baach’s Arthur D. Middlemiss explains that schools should employ cost-efficient compliance measures and warns of the dangers in failing to do so.

-Bloomberg Law Insight, March 29, 2019Non-US insurers with exposures to Iran-related business face a difficult six months to bring their business into compliance with US president Donald Trump’s newly reinstated snap-back sanctions
+ACA Insight, March 18, 2019Non-US insurers with exposures to Iran-related business face a difficult six months to bring their business into compliance with US president Donald Trump’s newly reinstated snap-back sanctions

 Insurance Day, May 17, 2018A government coverup of the Cohen reports “makes no sense,” said Aaron Wolfson, a lawyer who previously oversaw suspicious activity reporting for JPMorgan Chase.
 “I find that laughable.”